w3c/webrtc-encoded-transform/sdp-explainer.md

 1. Q: My application wants to send frames with multiple packetizers.
 How do I accomplish that?

-    A: Use multiple payload types.
+    A: Use multiple media types.
 Each will be assigned a payload type.
-Mark each frame with the payload type they need to be packetized as.
+Mark each frame with the media type they need to be packetized as.

 1. Q: What is the relationship between this proposal and the IETF standard for SFrame?